Community Response

 Volunteers are welcome to use their own vehicles to transport people to and from activities, however, we want to encourage people to be able to access activities independently in the future, so you may want to encourage use of public transport and support people to use it.

 We advise that volunteers allow a few hours to support and be mindful that it could include travel to and from an activity, as well as the duration of the activity.
-Support can be provided for a maximum of 4 hours.
+Support can be provided for a maximum of 4 hours and the Lone Working function MUST be used.
 All support must be concluded by 8pm, please don’t agree to any activities after this time.

 Call the person and introduce yourself as a Volunteer Responder and let them know that they have been referred into the programme by a professional.